Black Ginger (Kaempferia Parviflora) Products

 In a review of tongkat ali's ethnobotany and pharmacological importance, Bhat and Karim (2010) stated: " The plant parts [not just the roots] have been traditionally used for its antimalarial, aphrodisiac, anti-diabetic, antimicrobial and anti-pyretic activities..."
 [Source: Tongkat Ali (Eurycoma longifolia Jack): a review on its ethnobotany and pharmacological importance]

-If ethnobotanical resources attest to the use of tongkat ali leaves, as well as root, and if scientific sources proove that active ingredients, especially alkaloids, are present in higher percentages in leaves than in roots, why, then, are tongkat ali leaf extracts so hard to find on the Internet.
+If ethnobotanical resources attest to the use of tongkat ali leaves, as well as root, and if scientific sources prove that active ingredients, especially alkaloids and quassinoids, are present in much higher percentages in leaves than in roots, why, then, are tongkat ali leaves extracts so hard to find on the Internet?

 Bhat, R; Karim, AA (2010) Tongkat Ali (Eurycoma longifolia Jack): a review on its ethnobotany and pharmacological importance, Fitoterapia, Volume 81(7), Pages 669-79, https://doi.org/10.1016/j.fitote.2010.04.006